 - Family History Group, 10am at NCRC every third Sunday of the month.
 (Phone Kerry on 9776 7345)

-- The wildly popular GLITCH kids computing (for ages 10 and up), at the NCRC after school each day, and in particular on Thursdays and Fridays when we open until 6pm, on Saturday mornings 9am-noon, and of course school holidays.
+- The wildly popular GLITCH kids computing (for ages 10 and up), at the NCRC after school each day, and in particular on Thursdays and Fridays when we open until 6pm and throughout school holidays.
 Staff do not have childcare qualifications and participating kids need to be able to look after themselves.

 - Film Club.
 Keep on eye on our Calendar page and local noticeboards for film events.